-&lt;sup>135 Statistics Canada, http://www.statcan.ca/english/freepub/82-221-XIE/00502/defin2.htm#35a women started smoking at age 20 or over, compared to only 11.8% of men.
-By contrast, 41% of male current or former smokers began smoking under the age of 15, compared to 35.2% of women.
+Boys generally begin to smoke at younger ages than girls, and females are more likely than males to take up the habit later in life.
+Thus, among current or former smokers, 16.3% of Canadian women started smoking at age 20 or over, compared to only 11.8% of men.
+By contrast, 41% of male current or former smokers began smoking under the age of 15, compared to 35.2% of females.

-For women in the Atlantic provinces, the average age of smoking initiation is comparable to that in the rest of the country.
+For females in Atlantic Provinces, the average age of smoking initiation is comparable to the rest of the country.
 But substantially more Atlantic region men started smoking at younger ages than men in the rest of the country.
 Nearly half of male current or former smokers in Nova Scotia and Newfoundland and Labrador began smoking under the age of 15, compared to 41% in the rest of Canada.
-Fewer than 9% of male current or former smokers in Atlantic Canada took up the habit after their teen years, compared to nearly 12% of men in the rest of the country (Figure 84).
+Fewer than 9% of male current or former smokers in Atlantic Canada started smoking after their teen years, compared to nearly 12% of men in the rest of the country (Figure 84).